Kernix13/javascript-cheat-sheet/README.md

   - R = Read: e.g., reading values from arrays, or objects
   - U = Update: Changing a value for an existing record like client/customer contact information
   - D = Delete: Removing a record
 - But before you can Read, Update, or Delete, you need to check if that piece of data exists.
-If it does not, then you can Create it.
 This is done with some kind of conditional statement, often as part of an if statment, though you can also use the methods that check for something:
   - Review [Boolean methods](#boolean-methods) and [Operators and conditionals](#operators-and-conditionals) and [Loops](#loops) and [Regex](#regex) sections.
+- If the element does not, then you can **Create** it.

 If `the thing` exists, then you can read, update and/or delete.
 First are READ methods.